-The first two components of the risk assessment will result in a regulatory priority level being allocated for air, odour, water, noise emissions and pollution incident risk.
+The first two components of the risk assessment will result in a regulatory priority level being allocated for air (including odour), water, noise emissions and pollution incident risk.
 The overall regulatory priority for the licence is then determined by the following rules:

-- High: if any element is allocated a high regulatory priority - Low: if all elements are allocated a low regulatory priority - Moderate: if a mixture of moderate and low regulatory priorities are allocated.
+- high, if any element is allocated a high regulatory priority - low, if all elements are allocated a low regulatory priority - moderate, if all elements are moderate or if they are mix of low and moderate.

 The methodology for calculating regulatory priorities has been formulated to consider the residual risks that activities pose for the environment and for human health after pollution control and mitigation measures have been taken into consideration.
-Further information on the individual aspects of the risk assessment can be found on the EPA's web site.
+The EPA website has further information on the individual aspects of the risk assessment.

-The third component of the risk assessment examines the environmental management performance of a licensee.
-This considers:
+The third component of the risk assessment is to examine the environmental management performance of a licensee, considering:

-- a licensee's compliance history, and regulatory actions undertaken by the EPA - the management systems and practices a licensee has in place to control and mitigate environmental risks - environment improvement programs and works initiated by the licensee.
+- a licensee's compliance history, and regulatory actions undertaken by the EPA - the management systems and practices a licensee has in place to control and mitigate environmental risks - environment improvement programs.